Understanding Testicular Cancer

 What Is Testicular Cancer?

-"We split them up into what we call germ cell tumors and non-germ cell tumors, which are tumors that are or are not involved with the reproductive cells," Dr. Cook said.
+"We split them up into what we call germ cell tumors and non-germ cell tumors, which are tumors that are or are not involved with the reproductive cells," Dr. Heckman said.
 "Germ cell tumors are by far the most common out of the two."

-"Cancers that form directly within the testicle area are known as primary testicular cancer, but secondary testicular cancer is a bit different," Dr. Cook said.
+"Cancers that form directly within the testicle area are known as primary testicular cancer, but secondary testicular cancer is a bit different," Dr. Heckman said.
 "When talking about secondary testicular cancer, it doesn't appear in the testicle directly.
 Instead it travels to the testicle from somewhere else in the body."

-"A secondary testicular cancer can often be related to blood disorders like lymphoma and leukemia," Dr. Cook said.
+"A secondary testicular cancer can often be related to blood disorders like lymphoma and leukemia," Dr. Heckman said.
 "And by far, the most common cause of secondary testicular cancer is an initial lymphoma condition."

 Research even shows that testicular lymphoma is more common than primary testicular cancer for men above the age of 50 years old.